Understanding Root Rot: Symptoms, Causes, and Control

 Seeing your plant start to lose its health but can't find any pests around?
 Then it could be that your plant is suffering from root rot.
 Fortunately, if you are on time, it is possible to save your plant.
 Read all about root rot here!

 What is root rot?

 In addition, root rot is very easy to recognise by soft, brown roots.
-The root system of a healthy plant is firm and white in color.
+If you suspect root rot in your houseplant, remove it carefully from its pot and examine the roots.
+The root system of a healthy plant is firm and white in colour.
 If the soil is too soggy, fungi can easily spread.
 The result?
 The healthy parts of the root become brown and mushy.
-In this way, your plant is unable to absorb important nutrients, and the lack of these is clearly visible in the plant's leaves.
+In this way, your plant cannot absorb important nutrients, and the lack of these is clearly visible in the plant's leaves.

 How does root rot damage my plants?

-A mistake that unfortunately many plant lovers make is that they water their plants too much.
-This is often the reason why a plant dies.
-If you regularly overwater your plants, the soil in the pot will always stay a bit moist or even wet.
+Unfortunately, a mistake that many plant lovers make is that they water their plants too much.
+Plants need water for strength, to grow, to transport nutrition and, when it is warm, to cool down by evaporation.
+So watering is super important because, without it, a plant will die.
+However, if you regularly overwater your plants, the soil in the pot will always stay a bit moist or even wet.
 Most plants don't like this and therefore become more susceptible to fungi that attack the roots.